othermedia/js-handbook/style.md

-Furthermore, it's a more _general_ function. `ArraySquares` will work for any object which stores its elements as numerically-indexed properties and has a `length` property. `MapSquares` will work for any collection of elements with a `map` method.
+Furthermore, it's a more _general_ function. `ArraySquares` will work for any object which stores its elements as numerically-indexed properties and has a `length` property. `MapSquares` will work for any collection of numbers with a `map` method.

 Polymorphism of this kind is one of the great advantages of dynamic languages